Skip navigation

 • Article or writing sample representing an existing contribution to the field of American grand strategy, broadly defined

-Note: The deadline to apply for the 2024-2025 AWC Postdoctoral fellowship was Friday, January 5, 2024.
-The application remains here for reference.
+Note: The deadline to apply for the 2024-2025 AWC Postdoctoral fellowship is December 1, 2024.
+The link to the application is here.

 Please contact [email protected] if you have any questions.